-The trust has successfully introduced a discharge to assess model to support and facilitate more effective discharge for patients.
+The trust uses a discharge to assess model to support and facilitate more effective discharge for patients.
 It is based on a partnership approach, centred around collaborative working between organisations, individual and family members to ensure the best outcome for the patient on discharge.